babuenop/babuenop/README.md

-## Braulio Alberto Bueno Pabón
-_"Cuando quieres una cosa, todo el Universo conspira para ayudarte a conseguirla"._

 ## About me
+My favorite phrase: _"Cuando quieres una cosa, todo el Universo conspira para ayudarte a conseguirla"._

-I'm a creative person.
-Always I like to learn new things.
+I'm a Platzi Student, I'm a creative person and always i like to learn new things.

-I have done developed differents projects using PHP and Laravel.
+I have experience in PHP and Laravel, i have done developed two projects using PHP and Laravel, you can see this in my repositories ([SatNet](https://github.com/babuenop/SatNet), [Clinica](https://github.com/babuenop/Clinica))

-- 🗣️ I’m currently learning English, I want to be in C2:
+- 🗣️ I’m currently learning English, I want to be in Level C2:
   - 📕 _A1 Basic Starter - Marzo 2020_
   - 📕 _A2 Basic Elementary - Julio 2020_

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking to collaborate on some project opensource.

 <!--